Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Features

+Note that {\em there is no requirement that the representation $\hat \xi$ be unique, or have anything to do with the ``true'' scene} $\xi$; the relation between the two is explored in Chapter \ref{sect-exploration}.\footnote{Indeed, some philosophers would argue that for a theory to be viable it must not rely on the existence of the ``true scene.''}

 While this concept of representation is pointless for a single image, it is important when considering multiple images of the same scene.
-In this case, the requirement is that the {\em single} representation $\hat \xi$ simultaneously ``explains'' an entire set of images $\{ I \}$:
+In this case, the requirement is that the {\em single} representation $\hat \xi$ simultaneously ``explains'' an entire set of images $\{ I \}$ of the same scene:

 Of all representations, we will be interested in either the ``most probable,'' if we are lucky enough to have a prior on the set of scenes $dQ(\xi)$, which is rare, or in the {\em simplest} one, which we call the {\em minimal representation} (a minimal sufficient statistic), and indicate with ${\hat \xi}^\vee$.